 These options link to resources relevant to aged care but not specific to palliative care

-Aged Care Complaints Commissioner, an Australian Government Department
+Aged Care Quality and Safety Commission, an Australian Government Department

-The Aged Care Complaints Commissioner provides information for service providers and service users to understand their options to provide feedback, raise a concern or make a complaint within the aged care service as well as information about best practice of handling of complaints and the issues arising from such complaints
+Provides information for service providers and service users to understand their options to give feedback, raise a concern or make a complaint about any of the care and services provided by an Australian Government-subsidised aged care service.
+The Commission accepts confidential and anonymous complaints.

-National Guidelines for Spiritual Care in Aged Care Project - including Implementation Tools, led by Meaningful Ageing Australia (formerly PASCOP), funded by Department of Social Services
+National Guidelines for Spiritual Care in Aged Care Project - including Implementation Tools, led by Meaningful Ageing Australia, funded by Department of Health

 These Guidelines are designed specifically for offering spiritual care and support to older people living in residential aged care, or receiving care and support through home care packages.
 The Guidelines may also have relevance in care contexts such as independent living, Commonwealth home support program, transitional care, palliative care, multi-purpose services and flexible care programs.